precog/client-libraries/doc/src/charts-api.v1.rst

 ReportGrid JavaScript charts are HTML5 widgets that you can embed in your web pages.
 First of all you have to be sure to include the required javascript files.

-The minimal setup requires that you add a reference to reportgrid-charts.js.
+The minimal setup requires the inclusion of the ``reportgrid-charts.js`` file.
 This file has no dependencies and is used to generates all of the charts in the ReportGrid library.

 ::